7 Best Cordless Vacuums of 2026

-Jake Morrison, a licensed general contractor, reviews the 8 best cordless stick vacuums for every home and budget — from Dyson's laser-equipped V15 to budget-friendly options under $200.
+Jake Morrison, a licensed general contractor, reviews the 7 best cordless stick vacuums for every home and budget — from Dyson's laser-equipped V15 to budget-friendly options under $200, with picks for hardwood floors, carpet, and lightweight cleaning.

 Updated